 Desire, oooh like fire… come on, baby, light my fire

 I felt desire for the first time years later as a teenager.
-My uncle kept a stack of Men’s Health magazines in his guest bathroom and the white model on one of the covers grabbed my attention.
+My uncle kept a stack of Men’s Health magazines in his guest bathroom, and the white model on one of the covers grabbed my attention.
 I have no idea who the model was, but I desired him.
-My beliefs on desirability began manifesting here and whiteness was the prototype.
+My beliefs about desirability began manifesting here, and whiteness was the prototype.

-For example, my closest friend as a kid was a white boy who lived within walking distance to my house.
+For example, my closest friend as a kid was a white boy who lived within walking distance from my house.
 One day, he and I walked to school together holding hands under his mother’s supervision.
-I was 6 and he was 5 at the time.
+I was six and he was five.
 My father happened to drive by.
-When he saw my friend and me, he got out of his car and told me holding hands was something “boys do not do.”
+When he saw me and my friend, he got out of his car.
+He told me holding hands was something “boys do not do.”

 I carried this message, along with the policing of my gender performance and sexuality, when I first felt desire in my uncle’s bathroom.
-As a result, shame developed around my desires.
-I kept my attraction to males secret.
+As a result, I developed shame around my desires.
+I kept my attraction to men secret.
 I was left to navigate desirability on my own.
-Whiteness schooled me on what was desirable, which would expose itself later in my life.
+And then later in my life, whiteness schooled me on what was desirable.

 I was now 22 years old, out of the closet, and had never been in a relationship.
 My vulnerability was at its highest.
 I longed for companionship with another gay man.
 I wanted to end my loneliness after having endured it for so long.